 How You Can Apply Local SEO to Your Local Lead Generation Strategy

-Search Engine Watch has a great checklist on how to strengthen your local SEO strategy.
-Let’s take a closer look at the key steps included within this piece:
+Ronkot has a great checklist of the most relevant local SEO ranking factors and how to strengthen your local SEO strategy.
+Let’s take a closer look at the key steps included in this piece:

 1. Optimize your “Google My Business” page

-As a local business, it is critical that you appear on Google Maps in order to generate local leads.
-This is why your first port of call is going to be to create and optimize your “Google My Business” page.
+As a local business, you must appear on Google Maps to generate local leads.
+This is why your first port of call will be to create and optimize your “Google My Business” page.